martinwbailey/hydra/README.md

 # hydra

-## This documention is limited to the use of hydra as the internal application representations for view models.
-The applications are primarary HTML applications, however since all the view models are Hydra compliant, then the entire application works has a JSON-LD interface for all operations by default when content negotiatating application/json.
+### I have built pure Hydra api applications, plus used of hydra as the internal application representations for applications that use HTML as thier primary content type.
+Since all the view models are Hydra compliant, then the the HTML application all have a full JSON-LD interface for all operations by default when content negotiatating application/json.

-This approach brings the hypermedia constratins further down into the application stack, and reduces apllication object to HTML impedience when rendering HTML.
-Forcing this RESTful constraint allows for better TDD.
+The approach of brining the hypermedia constraints further down into the application stack reduces impedience between application symatics and hypermededia symatics, ie when binding to HTML in view engines.

-## Using Hydra representations as the internal application view models
+#### Using Hydra representations as the internal application view models

 I tend to model internal view models to the Hydra hypermedia constraint, we then use this Hydra representation to map onto HTML, when content negotiation HTML.